lm3nitro/Projects/EDR/Wazuh/Part 2-SSH.md

 # Part 2- SSH Brute Force Simulation Attack

 This is part 2 of the project.
 In Part 1, I installed and configured the Wazuh management server and agents.
 I will be simulating a SSH brute force attack against the Linux host that has the Wazuh agent installed.
-After the simulation attack has been performed, I will be analyzing the traffic pertaining to the attack in both Wireshark and in the Wazuh management server.
+While the simulation attack has been performed, I will be analyzing the traffic pertaining to the attack in the target server logs, Wireshark and in the Wazuh management server.

 ## Installing OpenSSH